phunware/maas-engagement-android-sdk/migration.md

 # Android O Updates for Engagement

-## 3.5.x to 3.5.2
+## 3.5.x to 3.5.3

 #### General

-This release has feature enhancements.
+This release has major bug fixes.
 See CHANGELOG.md for more info.

+### Library updates
+- Support Library version - 27.1.1

 ##### Upgrade Steps

-1. Open the `build.gradle` from your project and change the dependency to implementation 'com.phunware.engagement:mobile-engagement:3.5.2' and then sync the project.
+1. Open the `build.gradle` from your project and change the dependency to implementation 'com.phunware.engagement:mobile-engagement:3.5.3' and then sync the project.

 ## 3.4.0 to 3.5.x